Macroscopic Matter Wave Quantum Tunnelling: Abstract

 \section{Abstract}

-Quantum tunneling is a non-equilibrium quantum dynamics and its detailed process is largely unexplored.
-We report the experimental observation of macroscopic quantum tunneling of optically trapped BEC in a hybrid trap.
-By exerting a non-adiabatic kick to excite a collective rotation mode of the trapped condensate, a periodic pulse train, which remains as condensate, is then out-coupled by quantum tunneling.
-The evolution of the BEC distribution is considered as a ``slow-motion" simulator of the time-dependent Schr\"{o}dinger equation.
-This non-equilibrium dynamics is analogue to tunneling ionization.
-The imaged tunneling process shows split matter wave packets by the potential barrier.
-The controversial ``tunneling time" question is found inadequate, from the point of view of wave propagation.
+Quantum tunnelling is a phenomenon of non-equilibrium quantum dynamics and its detailed process is largely unexplored.
+We report the experimental observation of macroscopic quantum tunnelling of Bose-Einstein condensate in a hybrid trap.
+By exerting a non-adiabatic kick to excite a collective rotation mode of the trapped condensate, a periodic pulse train, which remains as condensate, is then out-coupled by quantum tunnelling.
+This non-equilibrium dynamics is analogue to tunnelling ionization.
+The imaged tunnelling process shows the splitting of matter wave packet by the potential barrier.
+The controversial ``tunnelling time" question is found inadequate, from the point of view of wave propagation.
 The realized matter wave pulse train can also be a passive pulsed atom laser for atom interferometer applications.